 Amman seems to be a city with everything that a tourist could ask for.
-Start your day by visiting the Roman Amphitheatre in Amman, study at the famous University of Amman and book a stay in one of the luxurious hotels in the city.
-The city also has an abundance of shopping malls that are amazingly exciting.
+Start your day by visiting the Roman Amphitheatre in Amman, study at the famous University of Amman, and book a stay in one of the luxurious hotels in the city.
+The city also has an abundance of amazingly exciting shopping malls.
 For the past couple of years, Amman has experienced a massive change and the bustling metropolis depicts significant changes from the previously sleepy village.
 The city features state of the art paved avenues and highways and has a reputation of being bestowed by heavy traffic.
 Still, the city is dotted by numerous resorts and hotels and there is so much for tourists to see and do.

-Amman is a city with a range of items of cultural and historical interest which are worthy a visit.
+Amman is a city with a range of items of cultural and historical interest that are worthy of a visit.
 Apart from the Roman Theatre which is a popular culture and folklore museum, the Roman era Watchtower and Nymphaeum are hot tourist spots.
-The Temple of Herakles and Byzantine Church are the two symbols of religious activities in the centre.
+The Temple of Herakles and Byzantine Church are the two symbols of religious activities in the center.

 While the city is largely composed of Muslims, locals are not obliged to wear the Islamic headscarf and most of the women especially in the more developed regions dress liberally.
-However, when sightseeing, it is advisable that you dress modestly and avoid attracting unwanted attention.
-Sleeping in Amman is offered in a wide range of accommodation facilities such as the Abbassi Palace Hotel and Al Harmin Hotel that offer world class services.
+However, when sightseeing, you should dress modestly and avoid attracting unwanted attention.
+Sleeping in Amman is offered in a wide range of accommodation facilities such as the Abbassi Palace Hotel and Al Harmin Hotel that offer world-class services.